CSwan300/Basic_Job_Search_WebSite/README.md

 A simple web application designed to help users search for job listings using JavaScript.
 This project serves as an introduction to integrating APIs and displaying dynamic content on a webpage.

 📄 Project Overview
-This project was developed as part of a second-year coursework to explore JavaScript's capabilities in building interactive web applications.
+This project was developed to explore JavaScript's capabilities in building interactive web applications.
 The website fetches job listings from an external API and displays them in a user-friendly interface.

 ✅ Features